-Here are all the winners from the 2020 Grammys – rolling list
+Here are all the winners from the 2020 Grammys

 John Hill

-Finneas
+Finneas – winner

 Ricky Reed